carhaas/overpass-nlmaps/INSTALL.md

     sudo apt-get install g++ cmake expat libexpat1-dev zlib1g-dev libboost-all-dev

 For instructions to populate the database see: http://wiki.openstreetmap.org/wiki/Overpass_API/Installation#Populating_the_DB

-Note: For the area creation a different set of scripts need to be build from the original (Overpass project)[https://github.com/drolbr/Overpass-API]
+Note: For the area creation a different set of scripts need to be used compared to the original [Overpass project](https://github.com/drolbr/Overpass-API).

-By renaming the file `Makefile_db_scripts` to `Makefile`, this can be done in the Overpass-nlmaps folder by running the following:
+For this, rename the file `Makefile_db_scripts` to `Makefile`, this can be done in the Overpass-nlmaps folder by running the following:

     cd osm-3s-dev-version
     pushd src/